UniconLabs/cas-service-registry-pattern-tester/README.md

 cas-service-registry-pattern-tester
 ===================================

-A Groovy CLI utility to test service registry definitions
+A Groovy CLI utility to test service registry definitions.
+Ant pattern matching is based on the `spring-core-3.2.3` library.

 ## Usage